Reverse discrimination: China

+However, under Xi Jinping, the concept of a Chinese Dream is believed to have distinctly Han dimensions, and it is also believed to support Han chauvinism even if it is unwittingly doing so.
+The fusion of traditional Han chauvinism with Chinese nationalism as practised by the modern Chinese state has been described as Han-centrism.

 India

-In India, in higher education institutions and in employment by Government, 60% seats are reserved for members of socially disadvantaged castes and Economically weaker section of Forward communities.
+In India, in higher education institutions and in employment by Government, around 49.5% seats are reserved for members of socially disadvantaged castes.
 Reserved category candidates can select a position from the Open 40% also.

-The poorer sections of Open/General Category has access to EWS Quota Economically Weaker Section in higher education institutions and in employment by government accounting for 10 percent of the seats.
-Lower Caste have 50% reservation in all government aided colleges and jobs.

-In India, the term is often used by citizens protesting against reservation and quotas.
-In later years a "creamy layer" exception forbade reserved status to those whose parents held relatively high governmental posts.
+In India, the term is often used by citizens protesting against reservation in India.

+Russia

+In the Soviet Union, korenizatsiya was the process of promoting the culture and power of non-Russian ethnicities in their specific Soviet republics.
+The early Bolshevik authorities saw it as a means to counteract Great Russian chauvinism.
+By the 1930s, Joseph Stalin had ended the policy, and promoted Russification.

 United States

-Opponents of Affirmative action in the United States use the term reverse discrimination to say that such programs discriminate against White Americans in favor of African Americans.
+Opponents of affirmative action in the United States use the term reverse discrimination to say that such programs discriminate against White Americans in favor of African Americans.
+In the U.S., affirmative action has focused on the under-representation of ethnic minority groups and women, and attempted to remedy the effects of past discrimination in both government and the business world.
 Historian Nancy MacLean writes that during the 1980s and 1990s, "so-called reverse discrimination occurred on an inconsequential scale".
 The number of reverse discrimination cases filed with the Equal Employment Opportunity Commission (EEOC) doubled in the 1990s and continued to reflect a growing percentage of all discrimination cases as of 2003.

-A study by S. K. Camara & M. P. Orbe collected narratives of individuals describing situations where they were discriminated against based on their majority-group status (cases of reverse discrimination).
-Many White respondents described discrimination based on their race, a smaller portion reported gender discrimination.
-A small number of heterosexuals reported experiencing discrimination based on their sexual orientation.